g-gourav-r/Smart-Carry-Backpack/README.md

 - VCC pin is connected to the 5V terminal of the arduino.
 - gnd is connected to the gnd of arduino.

+### Android App

+While installing the application, your android smart phone can prevent it from downloading as it's an unauthorised source.
+Click on **Install Anyway** to install the application.

+- Click on connect to bluetooth button and select your device. ( Before opening the app, make sure you have connected to the bluetooth module, It's usually named **HC-05** and it's password will be **1234**.
+- Click on "*Find My Bag"* to check if your bag is connected.
+You'll hear a beep if the bag is connected.
+- Click on "*Callibrate*" to check which strap has to be adjusted properly.

+##### **NOTE**
+If you are getting the output opposite to the expected output, exchange the A1 and A2 pins.